paldhous/ucb/2015/dataviz/md_raw/class4.md

 However, in my experience the pagination feature is a little temperamental.
 If you can get all of the links you want to scrape on the same page, as we did here, it is best to do so.

-Now click the `Done` bottun at top right.
+Now click the `Done` button at top right.
 If you are not already logged in, you will have to log in at the next screen.

 You will need to give your scrape/API a name, select whether you want a one-off `Manual Crawl`, or a regular scrape at a defined interval, and then click `Create API`: